-The number of quasibound positive energy levels in the continuum is far larger than bound negative energy levels.
-For Fe XVII we have 587 bound levels as opposed to \sim 72,000 positive energy levels included as top-up.
-For Fe XVIII we obtain 1,154 bound levels vs. \sim 175,000 quasibound levels.
-All possible oscillator strengths among these large number of levels are computed and considered in opacities calculations+.
+The number of quasibound positive energy levels in the continuum is far larger than the number of bound negative energy levels.
+For Fe XVII we have 587 bound levels as opposed to \sim 72 000 positive energy levels included as top-up.

+For Fe XVIII we obtain 1154 bound levels vs. \sim 175 000 quasibound levels.
+All possible oscillator strengths among this large number of levels are computed and considered in opacity calculations4.